MicrosoftDocs/power-platform/power-platform/admin/use-basic-authentication-exchange-online.md

 # Use of Basic authentication with Exchange Online

 > [!IMPORTANT]
 > Microsoft Exchange [plans](/exchange/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online) to disable the use of Basic authentication (also known as Legacy authentication) when connecting to Exchange Online starting October 1, 2022.
+On September 1, 2022, the Exchange Online team announced a one-time extension of this deadline.
+For additional details including the required steps, click [here](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-deprecation-in-exchange-online-september/ba-p/3609437).

 ## Overview